Skip to content

 Between 2015 and May 2026, 152 vehicle-to-grid pilots have been reported worldwide.
 Based on what’s been publicly disclosed, we can’t point to one that’s truly standards-based end-to-end.

-Why Attend This Webinar
+Why Watch This Webinar

 • IEA Task 53